ThePurpleJedi/project-mercurys/README.md

 Well it's as simple as can be, really.
 All one needs to do is follow these steps:

 _If you are the host:_
-1. Download the project and open it in your IDE of choice.
+1. Download the project and open it in your IDE of choice
 2. In the TextServer.java file, set the "hostAddress" variable to your own LAN IP address.
-   [That should look something like "192.168._.___"
+   [That should look something like "192.168._.___"]
-3. Compile and run TextServer.java
+3. Compile and run TextServer.java [src/com/mercurys/TextServer.java]
-4. Now the server has been initialised and will wait for a client socket to connect.
+4. Now the server has been initialised and will wait for a client socket to connect
-5. Once a client socket has connected to the IP [set by you in step 2], the program will show a confirmatory message.
+5. Once a client socket has connected to the IP [set by you in step 2], the program will show a confirmatory message
 6. Now you can send and receive messages from the user at the other end of the connection!

 _If you are the client:_
-1. Download the project and open it in your IDE of choice.
+1. Download the project and open it in your IDE of choice
-2. Compile and run the TextClient.java file, and enter the IP address of the host
+2. Compile and run the TextClient.java file [src/com/mercurys/TextClient.java]
+3. Enter the IP address of the host when prompted
-3. Once the connection is successful, the program will show a confirmatory message.
+4. Once the connection is successful, the program will show a confirmatory message
-4. Now you can send and receive messages from the user at the other end of the connection!
+5. Now you can send and receive messages from the user at the other end of the connection!

 Once you have finished with your talks and wish to close the connection, both of the users have to enter "-x-" [without the double quotes] to close the connection and stop the program.